-- The U. S. Drought Monitor map released on October 13, depicts drought intensity that has continued to increase over the past three months.
-21% of the state is free of any drought.
-43% of the state in the Abnormally Dry category, 24% in the Moderate Drought category, 8% in the Severe Drought category and 4% in the Extreme Drought category.
+- The U. S. Drought Monitor map released on October 5, depicts drought intensity that has decreased over the last couple weeks.
+18% of the state in the Abnormally Dry category, 38% in the Moderate Drought category, 36% in the Severe Drought category and 8% in the Extreme Drought category.
 The U.S. Drought Monitor index is a blend of science and subjectivity where drought categories (Moderate, Severe, etc.) are based on several indicators.

 [see: Drought Conditions Overview]

 - The U.S. Geological Survey reports that stream discharge levels have rebounded over the last two weeks in the state.
 On October 5, Stream flows are generally normal to below normal in the state with some exceptions.
 Stream flows are low on the Sauk River at St. Cloud and well below normal at High Island Creek near Henderson.
 The St. Louis River at Scanlon was above normal and the Middle River at Argyle was much above normal.

 [see: USGS Stream Flow Conditions | Weekly Stream Flow Maps and Tables]